 Example: children NOT adults

 Here's how you would construct a search with three different concepts using boolean operators.
-Group the synonyms together using OR, and then use AND to find the overlap between these topics.
+Group the synonyms together using OR, then use AND to find the overlap between these topics.

 (e-cigarettes OR electronic cigarettes) AND (smoking cessation OR quit smoking) AND (chronic obstructive pulmonary disease OR copd)